odeum/odeum-code/docs/Guidelines.md

 - [JavaScript tutorials - Vanilla](https://medium.freecodecamp.org/my-giant-javascript-basics-course-is-now-live-on-youtube-and-its-100-free-9020a21bbc27)

 # 3. Hackathons
-All interns and freelancers are promoted to attend ODEUM CodeJS hackathons which is held at WebHouse every second Monday from 17.00 - 21.30 (including free food :) ).
+All interns and freelancers are promoted to attend ODEUM Code hackathons which is held at WebHouse every second Monday from 17.00 - 21.30 (including free food :) ).

 During our hackathons we:
 - Eat pizza or other healthy meals